berthubert/bagconv/README.md

 active.
 Send it queries like [https://berthub.eu/pcode/7311KZ/110](https://berthub.eu/pcode/7311KZ/110).

+Note, if you want to run this service yourself, and use nginx as a front proxy, you need to have this in your server stanza: "merge_slashes off;".
+Otherwise URLs like https://yourserver/9728KX/156//2 don't work (this is a house without a house letter, but with a house toevoeging).

 # Fun testing addresses

  * Binnenhof 19, 's-Gravenhage: One VBO with several addresses (Nummerindicaties)